Northeast Area

 The Glass Hill portion of the wildlife area is open seven days a week April 1 through Jan.
 31. Please refer to the ODFW big game and game bird regulations for season dates.

 The wildlife Area is closed from 10 p.m. to 4 a.m.
-In addition, there is no camping on the wildlife area.
+In addition, there is no camping in the wildlife area.
+Violators will be asked to leave and or will be issued citations.

 WALLOWA COUNTY (Wenaha, Sled Springs, Chesnimnus, Snake River, Minam, Imnaha)